-When it comes to kitchen design, subway tile is easily one of the most timeless ways to give your kitchen a classic look.
+When it comes to kitchen design, subway tile is easily one of the quickest ways to give your cook space a classic look.
 Plus, it acts as a great backsplash, reducing costs while remaining functional.
-The price of subway tile ranges from as low as $0.15 per square foot to as high as $15 per square foot, and even though installation is generally done by a professional, that cost is usually on the lower end, too.
-However, if you feel up to the DIY challenge, you could always save a few pennies and do the work yourself.
+The price of subway tile ranges from as low as $6.86 per square foot to as high as $13 per square foot, and even though installation is generally done by a professional, that cost is usually on the lower end, too.
+However, if you feel up to a DIY challenge, you could always save a few pennies and do the work yourself.

-Subway tile is always a winner, especially when a more classic layout is used.
+Standard subway tile is always a winner, especially when a more classic (running bond) layout is used.
 Simply offset each row of tile and voilà!
-Danica Gadeken of Nadine Stay went this route when she opted to continue her white subway tile kitchen backsplash up to the ceiling, instead of using upper cabinets.
+Danica of Nadine Stay went this route when she opted to continue her white subway tile backsplash from the countertop up to the ceiling, instead of using upper cabinets.
 The look helped to save money and brighten up her cook space.

 2. Or, keep it straight.

 A subway tile kitchen backsplash can look pretty contemporary when considered carefully.
 Instead of offsetting the tile, install it in a straight line or stack bond format.
-The end result will be a clean and graphic look, as demonstrated in this white cook space by Mandi from Making Nice in the Midwest.
+The end result will be a clean and graphic look, as demonstrated in this all-white setup designed by Mandi from Making Nice in the Midwest.

 3. Lay them vertically.

 If you like the stack bond look but still want something a little bit different, try laying your tiles vertically, also known as the vertical stack bond.
-Geneva from A Pair & A Spare nailed the subway tile kitchen backsplash idea perfectly in her kitchen remodel, completing the look with green cabinets and wood countertops to boot!
+Geneva from Collective Gen nailed the subway tile kitchen backsplash idea perfectly in her culinary design, completing the look with green cabinets and wood countertops to boot!

 4. Create a herringbone effect.

-A herringbone layout is another classic option for a subway tile kitchen backsplash.
-Kristin Jackson from Hunted Interior opted for matte white tile with a gray charcoal grout, which plays off of the gray tones from the concrete farmhouse sink.
+A herringbone layout, in which the tiles are laid in "L" shapes, is another classic option for a subway tile kitchen backsplash.
+Kristin from Hunted Interior opted for matte white tile with gray charcoal grout for this modern cook space, which plays off of the gray concrete farmhouse sink beautifully.

-Rules are made to be broken, so go ahead and mix and match your backsplash.
-Studio 125's airy kitchen features navy blue subway tile on one side, and a slab of marble on the other.
+Rules are made to be broken, so go ahead and mix and match your backsplash materials.
+This airy kitchen on Lark & Linen features traditional white subway tile on one side and a slab of marble on the other.
 The end result is culinary genius.

-As above, mixing and matching is a brilliant way to bring some extra va va voom into your subway tile kitchen backsplash.
-Create a visual treat with your tiling by opting for two different sets of subway tile, laying one set vertically and the other offset horizontally.
+As above, mixing and matching is a brilliant way to bring a little extra va va voom to your kitchen backsplash.
+Create a visual treat with your tiling by opting for two different sets of subway tile, laying one set vertically and the other in a traditional running bond.
 Simple yet effective.

 7. Think geometric.

-If you're feeling a bit more adventurous, consider laying out your subway tile kitchen backsplash in a geometric pattern, like this white kitchen captured by Bespoke Only.
+If you're feeling a bit more adventurous, consider laying out your kitchen backsplash tile in a geometric pattern, as seen in this design captured by Bespoke Only.
 This layout, also known as straight herringbone, is especially beautiful with marble tile.
-The dark blue cabinets, wood shelving, and crystal chandelier complement the tall backsplash beautifully.
+The navy blue cabinets, wood shelving, and crystal chandelier complement the tall backsplash beautifully.

 8. Make magic with marble.

 Speaking of marble, if you're a fan of the natural stone, tile is a great way to get the luxe look on a budget.
-We love this kitchen makeover from Studio McGee, who matched the subway tile kitchen backsplash with gray veining to gray cabinets and white countertops.
+We love this kitchen makeover from Studio McGee, who matched the subway tile kitchen backsplash with gray veining, gray cabinets, and white countertops.

 9. Use colored grout.

-If there's one trend that we can definitely get on board with when it comes to a subway tile kitchen backsplash, it's using colored grout.
-Office S&M chose yellow to offset the pink subway tile used in this herringbone backsplash.
+If there's one interior design trend that we can definitely get on board with, it's using colored grout.
+Office S&M chose a yellow grout color to offset the pink subway tile used in this herringbone backsplash.
 Paired with green cabinets featuring copper trim, the result is truly stunning.